Unified Technology & Agricultural Program

 The Rainy-Wet Season

-The rainy or wet season occurs during a warm season, or summer, precipitation takes place.
-In the wet season, air quality improves, freshwater quality improves, and vegetation grows substantially, leading to crop yields late in the season.
+The rainy-wet season occurs during summer, where precipitation takes place.
+During this season, air quality improves, freshwater quality improves, and vegetation grows substantially.
 Rivers overflow their banks and drain into lakes within the white Volta river networks.
+Thus, leading to crop yields late in the season.

 UTAP’s project expands the existing lakes along the Volta River.
-The expansion improves the natural drainage system, storing water during the rainy season to last until the next rains.
-The plan includes two earth dams to augment agriculture and water security during the dry season.
-The area attracts farmers from surrounding areas and is a breadbasket to man
+The expansion improves the natural drainage system, storing water during the rainy season.
+The plan includes two earthen dams to improve agriculture and water security.
+The area attracts farmers from surrounding areas and is a breadbasket to many.